Mithgol/node-ftp-fileecho-list/README.md

 When you `require()` the installed module, you get a function with the following two arguments:

 * `lists` — an array of full paths to files containing lists.
-Paths must be given in order of their importance: if a particular fileecho is present in several lists, that fileecho's URL is based on the first (and not the last) of such lists.
+Paths must be given in the reverse order of their importance (i.e. given from the most important to the least important): if a particular fileecho is present in several lists, that fileecho's URL is based on the first (and not the last) of such lists.

 * `callback` — a function that is asynchronously called when all the lists are read.
 The function has the following two arguments:
    * `error` — if not `null`, an error happened and the following argument (`descriptions`) can be missing or invalid.